 If you’re reading this while planning a trip for 2021 or later, you will get another accommodation option.
 A very cool one if you ask us.
 They are in the middle of building an impressive cluster of treehouses.
 Not just the kind on poles that you’ll find at other campsites.
 This structure is something we have never seen before and of which we’re sure that it’s unique in the naturist world.

 Other than the absolutely awesome views, what we loved the most at Le Pont d’Adèle were the peace and quiet.
 Maybe it was because we had just spent some hectic days in Belgium and we were in urgent need of relaxation.
 But then again, you might also be looking for the same thing after months of stress at work.

 This has to be said.
 If you want a vacation fueled with people, activities, and parties, Le Pont d’Adèle is not where you want to be.
 If you’re looking for complete relaxation in nature, you’ve probably found what you’re looking for.

 Not that there’s absolutely nothing to do at Le Pont d’Adèle.
 There are some nice walking trails on the domain of which some can be hiked in the nude.
-And at the section of the guesthouse, which is also accessible to camping guests, there is a wonderful swimming pool, a sauna and a jacuzzi with probably the best view you’ve ever had in a jacuzzi (unless you also have one with views on the Alps).
+And at the section of the guesthouse, which is also accessible to campsite guests, there is a wonderful swimming pool, a sauna, and a jacuzzi with probably the best view you’ve ever had in a jacuzzi (unless you also have one with views on the Alps).

 Around Le Pont d’Adèle